jaypunekar/Image_Shrink_App/README.md

 npm run package-linux
 ```

-### After running the respective command for your OS there will be a release-build directory created.
+#### After running the respective command for your OS there will be a release-build directory created.
 In the release-build directory there will the ImageShrink executable.
 Double click the executable to run the app.

+### Note:- If there is an error then probably you have installed different versions of the modules required for this project.
+Reinsall all the modules with correct versions and everything will work.